League of Legends - Best Settings And Options Guide

 League of Legends might not be a shooter game, but precision still goes a long way here.
 While the overall sensitivity levels being used for this game are higher than what you usually see with the pros in our shooter games, not a lot of pros use a super high sensitivity either.
 You still want to accurately aim your abilities, after all.

-On the right you can see the median values that professional players use, and coincidentally those are also the default values.
-These can be good as a starting point if you're new to the game, but mouse settings are among the most subjective settings out there so we do recommend you to experiment and use something that works for you.
+The median values that professional players use are coincidentally the default values.
+These can be good as a starting point if you’re new to the game, but mouse settings are among the most subjective settings out there so we do recommend you to experiment and use something that works for you.
 It is a good idea to keep your mouse camera move speed around the same level as your actual mouse speed in order to stay consistent at all times.
 Around 87% of analyzed professionals use the same value for their mouse sens and their cam sens.

-If you're completely new we do recommend trying out the median values that you see on the right: most gaming mice come with a 1600 DPI setting built in (so there's no need to go rummaging around in software settings, but click here if you need to change your DPI and don't know how) and 50/50 is what most pros are using.
+If you’re completely new we do recommend trying out the median values that you see in this article: most gaming mice come with a 1600 DPI setting built in (so there’s no need to go rummaging around in software settings, but click here if you need to change your DPI and don’t know how) and 50/50 is what most pros are using.

 Best Keyboard Settings for League of Legends